 Step 3.
 Click on the "Find iPhone" option.

 Step 4.
 Select "All Devices" in the middle of the page.

 Step 5.
 Tap on the "X" button behind the name of your iPhone.

 Step 6.
 Choose "Yes" to inactivate your iPhone.

 Method 4: Give it Another Shot After Factory Reset

 If you still fail to re-activate your iPhone, you might need to consider resetting it to factory settings.
 Yep, this is the most common and effective approach to get rid of annoying iOS issues.
 Above all, please back up important contents on your iPhone before we kick in.

-To reset iPhone.
-Please launch "Settings" app and swipe to "General" option.
+To reset the iPhone.
+Please launch the "Settings" app and swipe to the "General" option.
 Then, swipe down to the bottom and select "Reset" > "Erase All Content and Settings".
 It'll take quite long to complete the reset.
 Please make sure your iPhone is fully juiced up.